AdrianHorvath8/Developer-search/README.md

 # Developer-search

 I have created a website which provides finding developers.
-Developers can upload their projects.
+Developers can upload their projects and get feedback.
 You can also contact them.
 ## Getting Started